ADCS - Privilege Escalation as a Service

 certipy req -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -retrieve REQ_ID

-ESC8 - Vulnerable Web Service
+ESC8 - Vulnerable web service

 The vulnerable web server.
-Fully covered in our PetitPotam article.
+Fully in our Petit Potam article treated.

 Certifried